primetang/LSD-OpenCV-MATLAB/README.md

-LSD-MATLAB : Line Segment Detector use OpenCV and MATLAB
+LSD-MATLAB: Line Segment Detector use OpenCV and MATLAB
 ========================================================

 ###Introduction